Eagle Island, Antarctica: Tail Island

-A circular island 1.25 nmi in diameter and 130 m high high, lying midway between Egg Island and Eagle Island in the northeast part of Prince Gustav Channel.
+A circular island 1.25 nmi in diameter and 130 m high, lying midway between Egg Island and Eagle Island in the northeast part of Prince Gustav Channel.

 Islands in this area were first seen by a party under J. Gunnar Andersson of the SwedAE, 1901–04.

 Tail Island was charted by the FIDS in 1945, and so named by them because of its relative position to Eagle and Beak Islands.